Marine Autonomous Systems ConferenceStarts: Wed, Mar 31, 2021 8:00 AM

 Together with the conference, there will be a small exhibition space to allow organizations active in this sphere to further expand on the conference program, and provide opportunities for attendees to gain a greater understanding of how autonomous systems can be used in specific applications.

-SUT recognizes the importance of developing talent to support the offshore industry and over the past 15 years has supported education and mentoring through scholarships and Student Chapters.
+SUT-US recognizes the importance of developing talent to support the offshore industry and over the past 15 years has supported education and mentoring through scholarships and Student Chapters.
 All profits generated from MAS will be destined towards this year's SUT-US Scholarship Program, applications for the program will open in May.

 |Opening Remarks||Zenon Medina Cetina, Professor, Civil & Environmental Engineering, Texas A&M University||8:30am - 8:35am|